 A masterbrand brand architecture is comprised of a top corporate brand with your products and services fitted beneath this solitary brand.
 To be successful:

-(i) the use of one single brand to unite all your offers needs to work for your audience and your team, and
+1. The use of one single brand to unite all your offers needs to work for your audience and your team, and

-(ii) you and your team need to be committed to a consistent masterbrand strategy, verbal and visual system for all of your offerings.
+2. You and your team need to be committed to a consistent masterbrand strategy, verbal and visual system for all of your offerings.

-What is a Masterbrand?
+What Is a Masterbrand?

 The masterbrand brand architecture features one trademarked brand (usually the corporate brand and descriptive names for all products and services).
 The descriptive names are not trade-marked and due to their descriptive nature are likely not trademark-able.
 The master corporate brand has a distinct promise, position, personality, visual and verbal system.
 All individual products and services use the same system.
 When introducing a new product, it uses the same tagline, same colours, and a descriptive name.
-This is very different then the overbrand architecture, where every new offer could have a unique name, tagline, visual and verbal system.
+This is very different then the sub-brand architecture, where every new offer could have a unique name, tagline, visual and verbal system.

-Masterbrand Strengths
+Masterbrand Brand Architecture Strengths

 When Not to Use a Masterbrand